Zoya

 Notable People Named Zoya

-Zoya Anatolyevna Kosmodemyanskaya was a Soviet partisan executed by Nazi Germany and posthumously declared a Hero of the Soviet Union, becoming one of the most revered heroines in the country.
+Zoya Kosmodemyanskaya was a Soviet partisan executed for sabotage against Nazi Germany and posthumously honored as a Hero of the Soviet Union, becoming a revered heroine.

-Zoya Sergeyevna Mironova was a pioneering Russian speed skater and sports surgeon, known for her work in sports traumatology and as the head surgeon of the Soviet Olympic team.
+Zoya Mironova was a Russian speed skater and pioneering sports surgeon who founded sports traumatology in the Soviet Union and served as head surgeon for the Olympic team.

-Zoya Hussain is an Indian actress, writer, and director known for her work in Hindi films, particularly for her role in the movie Mukkabaaz.
+Zoya Hussain is an Indian actress, model, writer, and director, best known for her role in Anurag Kashyap's film "Mukkabaaz."

-Zoya Fyodorovna Bulgakova was a renowned Russian Soviet stage actress and the oldest actress in Russia at the time of her passing.
+Zoya Fyodorovna Bulgakova was a Russian Soviet stage actress, an Honored Artist of the RSFSR, and the oldest actress in Russia at the time of her death.

 Maria Conti